Fabien Mutombora

-Fabien Mutombora (born 7 April 1997) is a Burundian footballer who plays as a goalkeeper for Vipers SC and the Burundi national football team.
+Fabien Mutombora (born 7 April 1997) is a Burundian professional footballer who plays as a goalkeeper for Uganda Premier League club Vipers SC and the Burundi national football team.

 Early life

 Mutombora was born in Rohero, Bujumbura, Burundi.

 Club career

 After playing for LLB Académic in Burundi, Mutombora signed for Vipers SC of the Uganda Premier League in August 2018 on a three-year deal.
 He signed a three-year contract extension with the club in October 2020.

 International career

 Mutombora made his international debut in a friendly against Djibouti on 13 March 2017.